SummaryRead the full fact sheet

 Babies born to HIV-positive women in Victoria are referred for specialised paediatric support, usually to The Royal Children’s Hospital or Monash Medical Centre.

 With excellent health care, the mother-to-child HIV transmission rate is almost zero.

 In the very rare case, your baby is HIV-positive, there are many supportive professionals and organisations that can help you during this difficult time.

 You can expect welcoming, non-judgemental and compassionate care for yourself and your baby.

 Medical care for babies with HIV is highly specialised.
 Early diagnosis means that a baby can begin effective treatment and have every chance for a long, healthy life.

-Other ways for women living with HIV to have children
+Other ways for HIV-positive women to have children

 Surrogacy is an option for some women, however it is complex and has very specific Victorian guidelines.